A music director goes public with a secret stash of private instruments

 Since 2019, Noseda has been quietly loaning 17th - 19th century Italian string instruments from his private collection to the NSO.
 The musicians playing them had no idea that they came from their conductor — until now.

 "I'm not saying that good instruments make the orchestra; the orchestra is made by great musicians.
-But if you give a good driver a good Ferrari, the driver also will drive faster," Noseda told NPR's Leila Fadel in an interview at his office in Washington, D.C.
+But if you give a good driver a good Ferrari, the driver also will drive faster," Noseda told Morning Edition host Leila Fadel in an interview at his office in Washington, D.C.

 These seven violins and a viola are worth a total of around five million dollars.
 It's a major investment for Noseda, who grew up in a modest neighborhood of Milan, where his father was an electrical draftsman and his mother was a homemaker.